 In 2016, the AFITC returned to Montgomery, Alabama after a 4-year hiatus.
 This must-attend event reestablished itself as a critical intersection of Air Force IT experts, prominent IT academics, and America’s best cyber security.
 The Air Force Information Technology and Cyberpower convention offers a full of slate events and activities, with 3 days of speakers, education/training, and an exhibitor-driven trade show that all revolves around the ways we can better defend America from cyber-attacks, advanced persistent threats, and proactively lead in this in this increasingly digital world.

 In 2015, the United States Office of Personnel Management (OPM) was hit with one of the worst data breaches in history, exposing not only personal data but also the security clearance information of nearly 22 million people.
 Underscoring this was a time lapse of nearly a year from the time of the initial breach until its detection.

 Despite the severity of the breach in 2015, 2016 proved to be a banner year for the issue of cyber security.
 The topic thoroughly dominated the headlines from start to finish, scarring the political landscape and making itself known throughout the public and private sectors alike.

 With more than 100 exhibitors and 3200 attendees, the reemergence of the AFITC was a much needed and welcomed event.
-Now, AFITC 2017 promises to be larger in scale, more well attended, and even more important then ever.
+AFITC 2017 was larger in scale, more well attended, and even more important then ever.

-Lt Gen Steven Kwast wants to warmly welcome all attendees to the 2017 AFITC Conference.
+Lt Gen Steven Kwast welcomes all attendees to the 2017 AFITC Conference.
 In 2016, Lt Gen Kwast and Mr. Richard Aldridge co-hosted the AFITC Conference.
 Lt Gen Kwast understands the challenges we face as well as the enormous opportunity Air Force Information Technology & Cyberpower Conference presents.